yostane/cours-java/tutorials/java-cli.md

 ```

 Quarkus CLI is a very interesting and useful tool which is a must-have for Quarkus devs.
-I personnaly used it to migrate a [Quarkus project](https://blog.worldline.tech/2023/12/26/feedback_upgrade_quarkus_2_3.html) and this tool helped me a lot!
+I personally used it to migrate a [Quarkus project](https://blog.worldline.tech/2023/12/26/feedback_upgrade_quarkus_2_3.html) and this tool helped me a lot!
 I was also surprised to discover that we can create a picocli app with Quarkus.
 So, please give it a try.